Frequently Asked Questions

 What are the selection criteria for each round?

 Proposals must comply with the Tournament requirements.
-In the 1st round, proposals will be screened on the basis of their clarity and the way the summary answers questions such as: What is the product or service proposed?
-What is its cost (for development and implementation)?
-How will this cost be covered?
-What are its social innovation and expected overall impacts?
-What are the chances of success?
+In the 1st round, proposals will be screened on the basis of their clarity and the way the summary answers questions such as:

 The 2nd round assessment at the Final Event will take further account of the likelihood of sustainable implementation based on the scope of the proposal’s social vision and its overall cost effectiveness as well as the team’s commitment, strategy and implementation capacity.